aweris/stp/README.md

 * Rest API is primitive so you can get errors that you shouldn't see.
 Error management is missing in API side

 ## Prerequisites
- For building or developing this application you need to install and configure following `go`, `dep` and `build-essentials`
+ For building or developing this application you need to install and configure following `go`, `dep` and `build-essential`

 ## Installing / Getting started